arnauuu11/Parkin_it_polimi/README.md

 # Parkin-it-polimi
-Website project for the High-Tech entrepreneurship
+Website project for the High-Tech entrepreneurship course in polimi